Family Album (David Allan Coe album)

-Family Album is an album released by country musician David Allan Coe.
-It was released in 1978 on Columbia.
+Family Album is an album by country musician David Allan Coe, released in 1978 by Columbia Records.

 Recording

 The LP is best remembered for containing Coe's own version of "Take This Job and Shove It" and "Divers Do It Deeper".
 The former was released by Johnny Paycheck in October 1977 and became his signature tune.
 The song is a first person account of a man who has worked for fifteen years with no apparent reward, and it struck a chord with the public, even inspiring a 1981 film of the same name.
 Although Coe's name was credited, the assumption by many that Paycheck, an acclaimed songwriter himself, composed the tune would feed into Coe's growing bitterness with the industry as another one of his peers exploded in popularity.
 Coe was further disenchanted when pop star Jimmy Buffett accused him of plagiarising his hit "Changes in Latitudes, Changes in Attitudes" for Coe's "Divers Do It Deeper".